THERE ARE PROBLEMS WITH THE HOST OF THIS SITE, SO PLEASE BE PATIENT - PROBLEMS ARE BEING ADDRESSED.

 Annual General Meeting February 14, 2018 - 7:30 PM -

-CRD will attend the January 2018 Meeting to Present their orientation.
+CRD will attend the October 2018 Meeting to Present their orientation and agreeement for 2019.

 Emery Family Hall 537 Glencairn Lane (HatleyPark) Go through Cemetary Gates